The Patterns Initiative

-Inspiring K-5 Students Through Art, History, and Industry
+Inspiring K-12 Students Through Art, History, and Industry

 Bringing our shared industrial heritage and creativity into your classroom

-Patterns of Meaning is an arts-integrated program that uses fine art, history, and hands-on activities to introduce elementary students to the creativity and innovation behind steel, specialty materials, and metal manufacturing.
+Patterns of Meaning is a groundbreaking arts-integrated program that uses fine art, history, and hands-on activities to introduce elementary students to explore the boundless potential of American manufacturing.
 Anchored in our shared industrial heritage and brought to life through large-scale artworks and the Patterns collection, our program engages learners who may never have considered careers in engineering, design, or manufacturing.

 Free In-Classroom Visits

-- Creative projects that scale in complexity for different grade levels, from drawing and collage in early grades to CAD, wax models, sand casting, and additive manufacturing for advanced learners
+• Scalable activities that evolve with grade level, from drawing and collage in early grades to CAD design, wax modeling, sand casting, and additive manufacturing for advanced learners

 Optional Field Trips